01

 Choose the airport-to-hotel mode with luggage, arrival time, and the hotel address in Chinese.

 Use airport, metro, railway, and city operator sources for final fares, schedules, station rules, and service notices.
-This page is a decision layer, not a live timetable.
+This page helps you choose a sensible transport plan; it is not a live timetable.

 What may change